 - Provide education on behavioral health that empowers staff in communication and care of affected persons.

-- Build a foundation for sustained engagement throughout the Dartmouth-Hitchcock system.
+- Build a foundation for sustained engagement throughout the Dartmouth Health system.

 - Persons with behavioral health needs especially in primary care and urgent care settings, and their clinical care teams.